Jerry Lewis: Illness and death

 In 1999, Lewis's Australian tour was cut short when he had to be hospitalized in Darwin with viral meningitis.
 He was ill for more than five months.
 It was reported in the Australian press that he had failed to pay his medical bills.
 However, Lewis maintained that the payment confusion was the fault of his health insurer.
 The resulting negative publicity caused him to sue his insurer for US$100 million.

 In addition to his decades-long heart problems, Lewis had prostate cancer, type 1 diabetes, and pulmonary fibrosis.
 In the late 1990s, Lewis was treated with prednisone for pulmonary fibrosis, which caused considerable weight gain and a startling change in his appearance.
 In September 2001, Lewis was unable to perform at a planned London charity event at the London Palladium.
 He was the headlining act, and was introduced, but did not appear onstage.
 He had suddenly become unwell, apparently with cardiac problems.

 He was subsequently taken to a hospital.
 Some months thereafter, Lewis began an arduous, months-long therapy that weaned him off prednisone, and he lost much of the weight gained while on the drug.
 The treatment enabled him to return to work.
 On June 12, 2012, he was treated and released from a hospital after collapsing from hypoglycemia at a New York Friars Club event.
 This forced him to cancel a show in Sydney.
-In an October 2016 interview with Inside Edition, Lewis acknowledged that he might not star in anymore films, given his advanced age, while admitting, through tears, that he was afraid of dying, as it would leave his wife and daughter alone.
+In an October 2016 interview with Inside Edition, Lewis acknowledged that he might not star in any more films, given his advanced age, while admitting, through tears, that he was afraid of dying, as it would leave his wife and daughter alone.
 In June 2017, Lewis was hospitalized at a Las Vegas hospital for a urinary tract infection.

 Lewis died at his home in Las Vegas, Nevada, on August 20, 2017, at the age of 91.
 The cause was end-stage cardiac disease and peripheral artery disease.
 Lewis was cremated.
-In his will, Lewis left his estate to his second wife of 34 years, SanDee Pitnick, and their daughter, and explicitly disinherited his children from his first marriage and their children.
+In his will, he left his estate to his second wife of 34 years, SanDee Pitnick, and their daughter, and explicitly disinherited his children from his first marriage.